vhbelvadi/LaTeX-lecture-notes-class/README.md

 The document class `lecture` calls this class file.
 Options for the class are as outlined below.

-Most of the data such as subtitle, course code, speaker, author etc. are optional.
+Only setting a title is compulsory.
+All other data (e.g. subtitle, course code, speaker, dates, seasons, author etc. are optional.)
-These are used to set up the head of your document, headers of your pages and pdf attributes.
-(The subject data, for example, is only for the metadata of your pdf output file.)
+Some of these are used to set up the head of your document (e.g. season), headers of your pages (e.g. short title) and pdf attributes (e.g. subject data is only for the pdf metadata).

 Take a look at the [Sample.tex](Sample/Sample.tex) file for an example of how these lines are used in a source file and for details of exactly what each command does.
 Also look at the [Sample.pdf](Sample/Sample.pdf) output file to see how (great) things will look in the end.

+**NB** Not all commands are shown in the sample files though most are.

+**NB** The season command and the dates (single date or start and end dates) are mutually exclusive with the season taking precedence.
+You can set either Summer 2017 (season) or 24th June, 2017 (single date) or 24th June 2017--25th June 2017 (start and end dates).

 ### Options